renaudbedard/littlebits-arduino/Libraries/Coroutines/README.md

-# Coroutines Library
+# C Coroutines Library for Arduino

-Created by Renaud Bédard, with code review help by Bryan McConkey and zerozshadow. v1.0 : July 18th, 2014.
+Created by Renaud Bédard, with code review help by Bryan McConkey and zerozshadow.

-Released into the public domain.
+Version 1.0 released on July 18th, 2014 into the public domain.

-## Description
+## Overview

 *The variant of coroutines proposed in this library are inspired by Unity coroutines : http://docs.unity3d.com/ScriptReference/Coroutine.html*